italosrodrigues/GEE-RF-LC-code/README.md

 # GEE-RF-code
 The code used for the Randon Forest (RF) model in Google Earth Engine (GEE)

+For Land Sat 5: RF_LS5

+For Land Sat 5: RF_LS8

 This model was used by Italo Rodrigues as part of his PhD project "Multi-decadal Floodplain Classification and Trend Analysis in the Upper Columbia River Valley, British Columbia" as a first approach for land cover classification.